What we’re doing to address the climate emergency

 In July 2019, Brent Council declared a climate and ecological emergency and committed to do all in its gift to strive for carbon neutrality by 2030.

 Since then, we have announced the creation of a Brent Climate Assembly to hear what local people think should be done.
 We have also embarked on a climate review across the entire council to take stock of where our carbon emissions are coming from, what we are already doing to reduce these emissions, and what more needs to be done.

 Both will feed into a Sustainability Strategy which will be set out in 2020.

 Brent’s Climate Assembly

 The Climate Assembly is made up of 50 citizens from Brent, who were selected by independent experts to reflect the diversity of our borough.
-Young people have spearheaded the climate emergency movement, so 16 and 17 year olds will also be included in the Assembly.
+Young people have spearheaded the climate emergency movement, so 16 and 17 year olds were also included in the Assembly.

-They will take part in a series of workshops through November and December 2019.
-During these sessions, they will discuss exciting and innovative ideas for tackling the climate crisis at a local level.
+They took part in a series of workshops through November and December 2019.
+During these sessions, they discussed exciting and innovative ideas for tackling the climate crisis at a local level.

-While residents won’t be able to volunteer to be a member of the Assembly, we want to hear from everybody.
-We are encouraging residents and local businesses to share their own ideas for reducing Brent’s carbon emissions.
-These contributions will then be presented to the Assembly to reflect on and consider.
+While residents were not able to volunteer to be a member of the Assembly, we wanted to hear from everybody.
+We encouraged residents and local businesses to share their own ideas for reducing Brent’s carbon emissions.
+These contributions were presented to the Assembly to reflect on and consider.